grandrea/Alphafold-analysis/README.md

 Collection of scripts to survey a directory of alphafold multimer runs.

+To analyse a single multimer run, no wrapper scripts:

+python plot_AF_all.py

+will make the PAE and pLDDT plots.

+If instead you have a whole directory of runs, make sure each run has a name like RAB-RAK, or similar, with the protein names, and identical subfolder name.
-it will go in each directory and make pLDDT and PAE plots delimited by sequence, provided the results directory contains a .fasta of the sequence.
+The script  will go in each directory and make pLDDT and PAE plots delimited by sequence, provided the results directory contains a .fasta of the sequence.

 first make all summary files and plot all PAE, pLDDT by